openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

     FailureDomains []OpenStackFailureDomain `json:"failureDomains,omitempty"`
 ```

-The `MachinesSubnet` option in install-config can be used to define the default subnet where to attach servers that do not have a Failure domain, or servers in Failure domains that do not specify Ports.
-If no `MachinesSubnet` is specified, the Installer will create a subnet and use it as the `MachinesSubnet`.
+By default, the Installer creates a subnet where to attach servers that do not have a Failure domain, or servers in Failure domains that do not specify Ports.
+The `MachinesSubnet` option in install-config can be used to set an existing subnet as the default subnet for machines instead.

-Note that in deployments where all the servers are spawned in Failure domains, and where all these Failure domains have Ports specified, the `MachinesSubnet` may remain empty.
-To prevent the Installer from creating a `MachinesSubnet` subnet, set `MachinesSubnet` in install-config to an existing subnet.
+_Note that in deployments where all the servers are assigned to Failure domains, and where all these Failure domains have Ports specified, the default subnet for machines may remain empty.
+To prevent the Installer from creating a subnet, set `MachinesSubnet` in install-config to an existing subnet._

 ### OpenStackProviderSpec